 Related Post: A Guide to Drugstore Retinol

 Drugstore Anti-Aging Peptide Serum

 Your skin can reap anti-aging benefits from a peptide-laced serum applied both in the morning and at night.
 The Ordinary “Buffet” serum targets multiple signs of aging at once with matrixyl 3,000 peptide complex, matrixyl synthe-6 peptide complex, syn-ake peptide complex, relistase peptide complex, argirelox peptide complex, a probiotic complex in a base of 11 skin-friendly amino acids, and multiple hyaluronic acid complexes.
 That is a mouthful but also a powerhouse of anti-aging technologies.
-They go to work on fine lines and wrinkles, helping to restore elasticity, reduce dullness and uneven skin tone and stimulate collagen production.
+They work on fine lines and wrinkles, helping to restore elasticity, reduce dullness and uneven skin tone and stimulate collagen production.

-Initially, The Buffet applies as a sticky running gel-like texture but dries quickly and the stickiness goes away.
+Initially, The Buffet applies as a sticky running gel-like texture but dries quickly, and the stickiness goes away.
 Generally, I apply products from thinnest to thickest, so I will apply The Buffet after hyaluronic acid but before my moisturizer.

 At night, if using Cerave retinol cream serum or The Inkey List retinol, I will apply The Buffet prior to those products since they are thicker in texture.

 The Buffet is alcohol-free, silicone-free, nut-free, vegan, gluten-free and cruelty-free.